The long-tail effect

 Our Forecast algorithm considers the long-tail effect while calculating additional sessions generated from achieving an SEO goal.

-For each keyword you include in the forecast from the Rank Tracker, our algorithm finds closely related and long-tail keywords and calculates additional sessions that they generate as well, on reaching the same ranking target as the main keyword.
+For each keyword you include in the forecast from the Rank Tracker, our algorithm calculates additional sessions that the long-tail keywords would generate on reaching the same ranking target as the main keyword.
 You can view these keyword-wise additional sessions on the Detailed tab.

 Among other variables that influence organic traffic, our Forecasting algorithm takes into account the long-tail effect, which improves our forecast algorithm's precision, giving you more reliable forecast estimates.